masterj3y/qter/README.md

 -   **Docker**: A `docker-compose.yml` file is provided in the repository.
 Please adjust the values in the file to match your requirements before running the application.
 -   **Kubernetes (K8s)**: For guidance on running the application in a Kubernetes cluster, refer to the following [link](https://github.com/masterj3y/qter/blob/main/k8s/qter/README.md).

+Additionally, the process of building Docker images and pushing them to Docker Hub is automated using GitHub Actions.
+This ensures that a Docker image in sync with the current source code is always available.
+You can easily pull the latest version of the Docker image from Docker Hub and deploy it in your environment.